 More serious industrial CNC’s which are generally much larger, heavier and require closer tolerances will be best fitted with servos.
 Servos will ensure beyond any doubt that they will perform perfectly from one job to another, and will replicate their performance day after day.

 To finish up then servos are faster, stronger and given their closed loop operation will not miss a movement.
-They are also much more expensive than stepper motors for the aforementioned benefits of servos.
+They are also much more expensive than stepper motors for the aforementioned benefits.
 Steppers are much cheaper and less complex than servos and if well matched to their application will be very reliable and accurate.